nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 >️ ℹ️ **_NOTE:_** Ensure that at least one quiz has been attempted under the subject or topic.

 ### 4.7 Storing data <a name="store"> </a>
 When you exit the application, the data you have added to the program is automatically saved to the disk.
-Similarly, when you launch the application, the saved data is automatically loaded from the disk.
 The data is stored under the `data/` folder in the same folder where you run the application.

-> ⚠️ **_WARNING:_** The data is not saved if the application is closed abnormally.
+> ⚠️ **_WARNING:_** The data (or any changes to the data) are not saved if the application is closed abnormally
+> (i.e. not via `bye` command).

 Instead of storing all data in one file, **revisED** creates a folder hierarchy under `data/` following the logical structure of the subjects and topics added.
 For example, if you add a `Maths` subject and a `Algebra` topic under it, a